German Peace Society

 The German Peace Society (Deutsche Friedensgesellschaft (DFG)) was founded in 1892 in Berlin.
 In 1900 it moved its headquarters to Stuttgart.
 It still exists and is known as the Deutsche Friedensgesellschaft - Vereinigte KriegsdienstgegnerInnen (DFG-VK; German Peace Society - United War Resisters).
+It is an organisation consisting of political pacifists and war resisters.
+About four to six times a year, the DFG-VK is publishing its magazine Zivilcourage.